 Alcoholic Denial | How To Help An Alcoholic In Denial

 Denial is closely linked to addiction, especially in those with an alcohol use disorder.
 The person can’t or won’t see that their drinking is out of hand and they need substance abuse treatment.
-Despite the hardships of this condition, there are ways to help people with alcoholic denial and alcohol abuse issues.
+Despite the hardships of this condition, there are ways to help people with alcoholic denial and alcohol use disorder.

 Being dishonest or lying about alcohol consumption is pretty common with alcoholism.
 Lying can manifest into denial behaviors.